loredanacirstea/remix-yulp-plugin/README.md

 Start client (see Development).
 Connect to a local plugin, on Remix:

 - works on http://remix-alpha.ethereum.org - Remix alpha version, on http
+- activate the `Run and Deploy Transactions` plugin
 - name the plugin: `yulp`
 - url: `http://localhost:8080`
 - location: `Side Panel`